 I absolutely love this recipe, it’s so easy it’s untrue, plus its fat and dairy free too so that makes it even more amazing as if that were possible!
 The first time I ever had Bara Brith was on holiday with my parents in Wales, my memory is a bit hazy but we’d just visited a mine, I opted for the Bara Brith in the Cafe with a nice cup of tea to thaw out (my sisters and I were practically weaned on tea!)
 I seem to recall there was a tiny earthquake that day too.
 Just think, all those memories conjured up by a simple slice of fruit cake.

 Fair warning, this isn’t one of those cakes that you can decide that you’d like some with a nice cup of tea in an hours time.
-To get a super moist Bara Brith you need to soak the fruit overnight, as you can see from the photos below, it makes a huge difference to the fruit after soaking up all the cold tea – yes, I said cold tea!
+To get a super moist Bara Brith you need to soak the fruit overnight, it makes a huge difference to the fruit after soaking up all the cold tea – yes, I said cold tea!
 Each currant, sultana or raisin is simply waiting to burst in your mouth once they’ve soaked for this length of time.

 - 250 g Light Muscovado Sugar

-- 300 ml Strong Hot Tea I used 3 teabags and remove them before pouring onto fruit
+- 300 ml Strong Hot Tea I normally use 3 teabags and remove them before pouring onto fruit

 - 1 Large Egg